bcluca/backstubber/README.md

     $ backstubber -m ./example/simple/ -m ./example/merge,https://api.github.com -p 8080
     $ backstubber --mount=./example/simple/ --port=3000
     $ backstubber -m ./example/merge,https://api.github.com -P *,https://api.github.com

+##### Note

+If you are using the `backstubber` binary and your stubs require any packages, you will need to install them globally.

+For instance, if you want to mount the stubs defined in `./example/simple/`, please run `npm install -g faker` first.

 Merging with `_$$`
 ------------------